Operational Experiences

 Only ever having been to sea before life in the desert provided a challenging environment in which to experience some of the best and worst nursing moments I have come across in my short time as a nurse.

 The main wards on the hospital provide a 25 bedded facility which deals with numerous surgical and medical conditions.
-Our roles on the ward not only include looking after the welfare of the British and Coalition troops, but also to nurse the local Afghan population including children.
+Our roles on the ward not only include looking after the welfare of the British and Coalition troops.

 After taking the hand over from 16 Close Support, over coming the immediate hurdles such as nursing in a big tent and where all the kit was, along with the acclimatisation to the 50 degree temperatures put us on a good footing for coping with any future challenges.